mstfash/trufla-coding-challenge/README.md

 if we want to launch dockerized version of the app we need to do the following.

-We need to have `.env.production.local` file inside oc `client` folder with the following env variable <br />
+We need to have `.env.production.local` file inside of `client` folder with the following env variable <br />

 `REACT_APP_SERVER_URL=http://localhost:3030`<br />